WPN-XM/server-control-panel/README.md

 - hybrid Windows application (uh, like, is this possible?
 YES, apparently)
   - CLI mode
   - GUI mode with MainWindow and TrayMenu
+- Startup Checks
+  - check for already running processes
+    - with the option to "indicate the processes as running" or "select the processes to shutdown"
+  - check for used/blocked ports
+    - with the option to "ignore port block" or "shut the processes using the port down"
 - Server Control
+  - Nginx      - start, stop, restart, reload
   - PHP        - start, stop, restart
-  - Nginx      - start, stop, restart, reload
   - MariaDB    - start, stop, restart
+  - MongoDB    - start, stop, restart
   - PostgreSQL - start, stop, restart
+  - Memcached  - start, stop, restart
   - Redis      - start, stop, restart
-  - Memcached  - start, stop, restart
-  - MongoDB    - start, stop, restart
 - Log File Access
   - one-click "Open Log File"
   - automatically clear log file on start of a server (do not append to existing log file)
 - Configuration File Access
   - one-click "Edit Config"
   - select "Editor"
 - Server Process Monitoring
+  - indicates the process state and the used port(s)
+- Configuration
+- Self-Updater
+  - the SCP is able to check for a new version and update itself
+- Updater
+  - the Updater uses our software registry to "download and install new software" or "update already installed software"
+- ProcessViewer
+  - lists running processes with icon, name, path, port, pid, ppid
+  - allows to search a process by name, pid, port
+  - allows to kill a process or process tree
 - Supported Configuration File formats:
   - CSV
   - INI
   - JSON
+- Developed on Github
+- Continously Integrated using Travis-CI
+- Released to Github Releases
+  - releases to Github Releases, when pushing a new "git tag"
+- Published Build Artifacts
+  - one-file Qt application (Engima packaged)
+  - multi-file Qt application
+  - dependencies

 ## Build Dependencies